erupare/aws-vpc-endpoint-example/README.md

 set `tag_prefix` to something to create for the _Name_ AWS tag.

+set `ami_key` to your SSH key you will be using in AWS.

 ## use Terraform to build your example infrastructure
 ```
 export AWS_PROFILE=<your-configured-profile>